Synthesizing Informative Training Samples with GAN: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets.} We do experiments on CIFAR10 and CIFAR100 \cite{krizhevsky2009learning} datasets.
-CIFAR10 consists of 50,000 training images of $32\times32$ resolution from 10 categories.
-CIFAR100 has the same number of images but from 100 categories, thus it is more challenging.

-\paragraph{Experimental Settings.} The experiments have two phases.
+\paragraph{Experimental Settings.} We do experiments on CIFAR10 and CIFAR100 \cite{krizhevsky2009learning} datasets.
+The experiments have two phases.
 In the first phase, we learn the informative latent vectors which correspond to those informative training samples on one architecture.
 In the second phase, we train randomly initialized deep neural networks on synthesized images and then test on the real testing set.
-We learn 3 sets of latent vectors with random seeds, train 3 networks on synthetic images corresponding to each learned latent vector set, and then report the mean and standard deviation of the 9 testing accuracies.

-\paragraph{Architectures.} Following \cite{zhao2021DC, zhao2021DSA}, we use ConvNet and ResNet18 \cite{he2016deep} in experiments.
+Following \cite{zhao2021DC, zhao2021DSA, zhao2021DM}, we use ConvNet and ResNet18 \cite{he2016deep} in experiments.
 ConvNet is lightweight model with 3 convolutional blocks, and each block consists of a 128-kernel convolutional layer, instance normalization \cite{ulyanov2016instance}, ReLU activation \cite{nair2010rectified} and average pooling.
 ResNet18 is equipped with batch normalization \cite{Ioffe2015BatchNA}.
 For simplicity, we train latent vectors on ConvNet and then test on ResNet18 in most experiments.
 We find that the learned latent vectors and their corresponding synthetic images generalize well to unseen architectures.

 \paragraph{Competitors.} We compare our method to traditional \emph{GAN}: the images are generated with the randomly sampled latent vectors and \emph{GAN Inversion} \cite{abdal2019image2stylegan}: the images are generated with the optimized latent vectors which reconstruct the real images in original training set.
 We pre-train BigGAN models \cite{brock2018large} using the state-of-the-art training strategy \cite{zhao2020differentiable}.
 Besides, we also compare to dataset condensation method \cite{zhao2021DM} with a similar storage budget and verify that our method achieves better performance.